ytalp17/Hands-On-ML/Chapter3-.md

    the model suffers from high bias or high variance?
 Should you increase the regularization hyperparameter α or reduce it?
    The model suffers from high bias (it underfits to the training data).
 You better decrease the regularization hyper-parameter.

-10.Why would you want to use:
+10. Why would you want to use:

 a.
 Ridge Regression instead of plain Linear Regression (i.e., without any regularization)?
 b.
 Lasso instead of Ridge Regression?